1902 Queensland state election

 Elections were held in the Australian state of Queensland on 11 March 1902 to elect the members of the state's Legislative Assembly.

+This election used contingent voting, at least in the single-member districts.

+Five districts were two-seat districts - Mackay, Marlborough, North Brisbane, Rockhampton and South Brisbane.
+In the two-member constituencies, plurality block voting was used -- electors could cast two valid votes but were allowed to "plump".

 Key dates

 This was the first Queensland general election to be conducted on a single day.
 In the past, due to problems of distance and communications, it was not possible to hold the elections on a single day.